LunaQu4kez/CS307_23F_Project_Part1/Report.md

 1. Open database connection
 2. Use file I/O to read the data from `*.csv` files
-3. Do **extraordinary complex String operations** to get the information of every data
+3. Do **extraordinary complex String operations (we did NOT use any external library and only purely manual cutting and extracting string information which is a huge work, the relating script files are in the folder `task3`)** to get the information of every data
 4. Use `Java` to execute `sql` sentence to import data into tables
 5. Close database connection